notcome/FPearls/Ch2/README.md

              in   (y, d):rest
 ```

-To me, the argument for that sorted `table` is better is not very convincing.
+To me, the argument for that keeping `table` sorted is better is not very
-But the rest deduction in this chapter gave me some pretty awesome hints about
+convincing.
+But I think the rest deduction in this chapter is pretty good, as it
-how people design and optimize an algorithm.
+perfectly exemplified how people generally design and optimize an algorithm.